neelkamath/omni-chat-backend/docs/spec.md

 ### Accounts

 - The same email address cannot be registered twice.
-- Deleting your account results in all your data (e.g., every message you've ever sent) to be wiped.
+- Deleting your account results in all your db (e.g., every message you've ever sent) to be wiped.

 - A message can have one of three states.
 A _sent_ message has been uploaded to the server.
 A _delivered_ message has been downloaded by the other user.
 A _read_ message has been seen by the other user.